rwoll/CS051Proposal/README.md

 ## *Git*-ing Into It: How Would this Work?

-At the begining of the semester, the TAs would [setup private, sandboxed repositories]() for each student to which students would push their completed assignments.
-[Eclipse would be configured with EGit](), so students can complete the entire process without leaving the IDE.
+At the begining of the semester, the TAs would [setup private, sandboxed repositories](SANDBOXING.md) for each student to which students would push their completed assignments.
+[Eclipse would be configured with EGit](EGIT_USE.md), so **students can complete the entire process without leaving the IDE.**

 ### General Architecture: The Repositories